lionstory/gh-repo-util/README.md

 # gh-repo-util
 Github repository utilities in case you have too many github repos.
-You can use it to list all repos, delete unused projects you that forked or created.
+You can use it list all repos, delete unused projects you that forked or created.